SAP-samples/btp-terraform-mooc-terra1/units/unit_4_4/README.md

   type        = list(string)
-  description = "List of emergency admins for the SAP BTP subaccount" default     = [] sensitive   = true
+  description = "List of emergency admins for the SAP BTP subaccount" default     = []
 }
 ```

 This new variable is a list of strings that contains the usernames of the emergency administrators.
 We default it to an empty list `[]` to make it an optional variable.

-As thsi is sensitive information, we set `sensitive` to `true`.
+> [!INFO]
+> As we want to use the list via `for_each` we cannot set the `sensitive` attribute.
+Reason is that the sensitive value could be exposed as a resource instance key.

 Next we add the values that we want to provide in the `terraform.tfvars` file using dummy values as usernames: